iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

  The function $f(x):= |x|\sin(x)$ is not Coersive, because there exists $(x_n) = 2 \pi n$ such that $f(x_n) = 0$ all the time.

+Rarely used besides for the theories of functions.
+Used in [[Existence of a Minimizer]].

 ---
 ### **Special Functions for Analysis**

+These functions are new special objects unique to nonsmooth analysis.

 **Def: The support Functions**